jt0dd/phantom-v/README.md

 By performing Static and/or Dynamic Analysis of the processes typically operating on a host or group of hosts within an organization, a baseline of normal activity can be recorded.
 Data clustering can then be leveraged to allow human or automated analysis to notice, investigate, and react to outliers.

+#### **(Defense) Packet Analysis:**

+If a program reaches out to a remote asset to load code dynamically, that code might be susceptible to interception via a proxy server on the internal network which may middle-man encrypted connections such as HTTPS in order to analyze packets.

 ## Transformations

 Phantom V either facilitates the combination of four separate transformations: Unhooking, Evasion, Obfuscation, and Masquerading.